edinburgh-napier/SET09102/notes/unit1_code_quality/code_smells.md

 **What’s Wrong?**

-* The `PhoneNumber` and `Address` are represented by simple strings, even though these are complex concepts that should have their own validation and behavior encapsulated in dedicated classes.
+* The `PhoneNumber` and `Address` are represented by simple strings, even though these are complex concepts that should have their own validation and behaviour encapsulated in dedicated classes.
 * Validation for `PhoneNumber` is scattered in the `Order` class, leading to duplicated validation across the codebase if the same logic is needed elsewhere.